XXXLutz/crossplane-local-example/README.md

 password: the password prompted by the connectArgoCD.sh script
 ```

 The XRD resources should be automatically synced, as soon as the app is created.
-After checking if the `xrd` app is healthy, enter the `github-example` and sync it, to create the desired claim.
+After checking if the `xrds` app is healthy, enter the `github-example` and sync it, to create the desired claim.

 ### Check the resources in the terminal